 Before bringing home your Malamute, you need to get the basics down, and probably the most important of all is what to feed them.
 Malamutes are big dogs with big appetites and will usually eat anything and everything you put in front of them, but this quickly leads to problems with weight gain and may put their health at risk.

 It is recommended for Alaskan Malamutes to be fed twice a day, with 7-8 hours given between mealtimes.
 Alaskan Malamute puppies should have four small meals per day, with 4-5 hour intervals between.
 The exact feeding times can be adjusted to suit your routine, but you should stick to a routine where possible.

 In this guide, we’ll talk you through the dos and don’ts of feeding a Malamute to make sure they get all the nutrients they need to keep them happy and healthy.

 What To Avoid

-The biggest no-no when it comes to feeding your Malamute is allowing them to beg at your feet whilst you are eating your own meal.
-Malamutes are a greedy breed and will happily eat anything that’s given to them, and they know very well how to get scraps from you!
+The biggest no-no for feeding your Malamute is allowing them to beg at your feet while you eat.
+Malamutes are greedy and will happily eat anything given to them, and they know very well how to get scraps from you!

-Some foods that humans consume daily without a problem are even toxic for dogs and may lead to diarrhoea, sickness or health complications.
+Some foods humans consume daily without a problem are toxic for dogs and may lead to diarrhea, sickness, or health complications.
 You should avoid allowing your Malamute to consume the following, even in small amounts: